jacquesfauquex/DCKV/dicm2dckv/README.md

 ## edckvapi

-alternative to dckvapi where the appendkv callback is replaced by several callbacks classifying the attributes in categories:
+alternative to dckvapi where the _DKVappend callback is replaced by several callbacks classifying the attributes in categories:

-- appendEXAMkv: (patient and study level attributes)
+- EDKVappend: (patient and study level attributes)

-- appendSERIESkv: (series level attributes.
+- SDKVappend: (series level attributes.
 We add to this category the instance level attributes SR and encapsulatedCDA)

-- appendPRIVATEkv (odd group and UN attributes)
+- PDKVappend (odd group and UN attributes)

-- appendDEFAULTkv: (any other instance level attribute)
+- IDKVappend: (any other instance level attribute)

  - appendnative